niftylab/laygo2/docs_workspace/docs_sphinx/source/trial.md

 # Trial

-This section provides an introductory guide for begineers users to get started with using **laygo2**.
+This section provides an introductory guide for begineers to get started with using **laygo2**.

 <!--